 Wear clean, breathable clothing to help stop moisture from developing in the area.
 Underwear that is too tight or made of a thick fabric can stop air from reaching the genitals, which can worsen a vaginal yeast infection.
 Yeast infection remedies include looser-fitting clothes and breathable fabrics.

 3. Boost Your Immune System With Probiotics

 A weakened immune system means a greater chance of illness or infection, including a yeast infection.
 Make sure you eat a healthy and well-balanced diet to promote a strong immune system.
-Don’t forget to include probiotics in your diet – they contain beneficial bacteria that help fight infections, including vaginal yeast infections.
-Probiotics such as kefir, kombucha, sauerkraut, miso and natto can work as yeast infection remedies.
+But don’t forget to include probiotics in your diet, as they contain beneficial bacteria that help fight infections, including vaginal yeast infections.
+Probiotic-rich foods such as kefir, kombucha, sauerkraut, miso, and natto can work as yeast infection remedies.
+(3)

 4. Make Sure It’s Not Allergies